Gianlz/Gianlz/README.md

 ### <div align="center">Hi, my name is Gianluca, I'm 19 years old.
 I have an IT degree, and I'm studying computer science at IFC - Rio do Sul</div>

-- 🔭 I’m currently working on [Computer Vision and AI]
+- 🔭 I’m currently working on [Computer Vision, Machine Learning and AI]

 - 🌱 I’m currently learning Python and JAVA